amrlabib/javascript-essentials/context.md

 ### `bind`,`call` and `apply` methods:

-These three methods can by used to change `this` context value inside any function to any required object.
+These three methods can be used to change `this` context value inside any function to any required object.

 ---